olilan1/pf2e-creature-sounds/README.md

 <img src="documentation/manage-sound-sets.png" width="400">

-The new sound set set is saved automatically, and will appear at the bottom of the drop-down in the sound select dialog.
+The new sound set is saved automatically, and will appear at the bottom of the drop-down in the sound select dialog.

 You can also Export all your custom sound sets so that you can Import them into another world, or